-The Racial Restrictive Covenants Project involves research teams at the University of Washington and Eastern Washington University.
-We are working to identify and map racial restrictions buried in property records.
-These (no-longer) legally-enforced restrictions were used in most American communities to prevent people who were not white from buying or occupying property.
-Promoted and registered by state and local governments, these restrictions on property rights were used to segregate cities and sometimes to exclude people from entire communities.
-In May 2021, the legislature passed HB 1335 supporting this project and charging us with identifying and mapping neighborhoods covered by racist deed provisions and restrictive covenants across the State of Washington.
-To date the project has identified documents covering about 50,000 properties, with more to come.
+The Racial Restrictive Covenants Project involves research teams at the University of Washington and Eastern Washington University working to identify racial restrictions buried in property records.
+These (no-longer) legally-enforced restrictions were used to prevent people who were not white from buying, renting, or occupying property.
+In May 2021, the legislature passed HB 1335 charging us with identifying neighborhoods covered by racist deed provisions across the State of Washington.
+To date the project has located documents covering more than 70,000 properties.
+To do so we have examined more than 7 million property records, many through digital processes, but others requiring visual examination.
+We have been helped by more than 1,500 volunteers.

-Samantha Cutts is a senior at the University of Washington majoring in history and international studies.
-Her academic interests include the legacy of imperialism and colonialism on modern day political structures and social dynamics, fashion history, and international relations As research associate she is involved in research, data management, and community outreach.
+Samantha Cutts graduated in 2023 from the University of Washington where she majored in history and international studies.
+As research associate she was involved in research, data management, and community outreach.

-Alvin Bui is a PhD candidate at the University of Washington in modern Southeast and East Asian history with interests in Cold War Asia, migration and diaspora studies.
-His research focuses on the experiences of the ethnic Chinese in the Republic of Vietnam and their interactions with both the RVN state and the Republic of China/Taiwan.
+Alvin Bui earned his PhD at the University of Washington in 2024 and is currently an Assistant Professor of History at Brooklyn College (CCNY).
 As project coordinator, Alvin designed the ArcGis maps featured on this site, while helping to manage other aspects of the project.

 Jazzlynn Woods is a recent graduate from the University of Washington.
 She majored in history, and minored in Comparative History of Ideas, and Law, Societies, and Justice.
 She was the first student to join the project and became Senior Research Associate in 2022, coordinating community engagement and volunteer training as well as data management and research.